 2. The Dutch don’t even see color; everybody is equal here and blacks and whites are totally treated equally.
 Why else would they want to live here, right?
 Discrimination on the labor market?
-That happens to everyone, also to blonde people, you know.
+That happens to everyone, even to blonde people, you know.

 3. All children like Zwarte Piet; you can’t take Zwarte Piet away from the kids, it’s all for the kids, the kids will not understand, they love it.
-Racist images are of course not normalised and accepted.

 4. My black neighbors’ daughter likes Zwarte Piet; see even black people dress up as Zwarte Piet.
 Are they racist too?
 And people on Curacao also celebrate Zwarte Piet and they love it.
 If they do it then there must not be anything wrong with it, right?

 5. Zwarte Piet is not Blackface; blackface is only in the United States, here it’s just different.
 Zwarte Piet came through a chimney and that made him black.
 There’s plenty of neutral and non-biased research done on that.
 And his afro wig, red lips and golden earrings are just funny.
 Nothing to do with stereotypes.